Syntax-Overlord/Fantasy-Hunter/README.md

 - No commercial use – You CANNOT make money from this project in any way (selling, ads, paid versions, etc.).

-- No misattribution – If you share or modify the game, you must give credit to the original project and not claim it as your own.
+- No distribution – If you share or modify the game, you must give credit to the original project and not claim it as your own.

 - No closed-source forks – If you modify and distribute your own version, it must remain open-source under the same license.